 “Two souls dwell, alas, in my breast’ (Faust I)

-The path to giving meaning to human life stands and falls with the realisation of what a person is.
-What is his nature: Who am I?
+The path to giving meaning to human life stands and falls with the realization of what a human being is.
+What is their nature: Who am I?

 Even in ancient times, people were naturally aware of the importance of the answer to this question.
-The inscription above the temple of Delphi, where the prophetess Pythia oracled the fate of the questioners, reads: ‘Know thyself’ (‘Gnothi se auton’).
-And she made it clear with a further admonition: Sophrosyne, moderation.
-This calls on people to control their typical thoughts of fear, desire and anger (see social media).
-This enables them to embark on the path to liberation from suffering.
+The inscription above the temple at Delphi, where the prophetess Pythia prophesied the fate of those who sought her counsel, reads: “Know thyself” (“Gnothi se auton”).
+And she clarified this with a further admonition: Sophrosyne, moderation.
+This calls on people to control their typical thoughts of fear, desire, and anger (see social media).
+In this way, they can embark on the path to liberation from suffering.

-At the beginning of the process of becoming human, man was dominated by his material understanding of the deficient being.
-Even in ancient Greece, he was characterised as a being with a divine core (by Plotinus, among others).
-Later, church father Augustin took up the divine likeness from the story of creation.
-However, Christianity then regarded all attempts at such a spiritual self-interpretation as presumptuous: It emphasised a primordial distance between Creator and creature – Jesus excluded, of course – and has maintained this to this day (exception: theoretical ‘deification’ in the orthodoxy of the Greek church fathers: theodosia).
+At the beginning of human development, people were dominated by their material understanding of being imperfect beings.
+But even in ancient Greece, humans were characterized as beings with a divine core (e.g., by Plotinus).
+Later, the Church Father Augustine also took up the divine likeness from the story of creation.
+But Christianity then regarded all attempts at such a positive spiritual self-interpretation as presumptuousness: it emphasized an original distance between creator and creature – with the exception of Jesus, of course – and has maintained this to this day (exception: theoretical “deification” in the orthodoxy of the Greek Church Fathers: Theodosius).

-Due to the churches of the Middle Ages and the forlornness of the individual in the modern age, the search for self-knowledge seems to have been largely lost.
-Accordingly, people have also given up the attempt to achieve the associated human freedom from suffering in the here and now, although it is admonished in all wisdom writings, from Judaism to Hinduism, Islam and Daoism – and, of course, primarily by Buddhism: ‘The four noble truths about the cessation of suffering.’
+Through the churches of the Middle Ages and the lostness of the individual in modern times, the search for self-knowledge seems to have been largely lost.
+Accordingly, people have also given up trying to achieve the associated freedom from human suffering in the here and now, even though it is exhorted in all wisdom writings, from Judaism to Hinduism, Islam, and Daoism—and, of course, with a particular emphasis in Buddhism: “The Four Noble Truths about the cessation of suffering.”

-Christianity has shifted this question to life after death and resigned itself to the seemingly self-evident existence of suffering.
-Moreover, in practice, the Church tries to combat it without reference to the meaning of Jesus’ admonition not to resist evil (Sermon on the Mount).
+Christianity has relegated this question to the afterlife and resigned itself to the seemingly self-evident existence of suffering.
+In addition, the Church attempts to combat it in practice, without reference to the meaning of Jesus’ admonition not to resist evil (Sermon on the Mount).

 Literature:

-‘As in every human being, two people lived in Nechljudov, the moral man who sought his good in the good of others and the animal man who sought only his own good and was prepared to sacrifice the whole world to this good …’
+“As in every human being, two people lived in Nechljudov: the moral person who sought his good in the good of others, and the animalistic person who sought only his own good and was willing to sacrifice the whole world for this good…”

 (Leo N. Tolstoy: Resurrection; Volume I, Chapter 14)